jaspector

 A building permit is required for construction of new structures, additions, substantial alterations, and other projects as defined in Chapter 151 of the Bridgeport Code of Ordinances and applicable zoning regulations.

+Not all construction work requires a permit in Bridgeport, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20+ acres producing $1,000+ in farm products per year may be exempt under Neb.
 Rev. Stat. § 23-114.03 for unincorporated areas; confirm local applicability within city limits with the Building Inspector.
 Note: The state agricultural building exemption applies primarily to unincorporated areas.
 Within Bridgeport city limits, confirm whether any equivalent exemption applies with the Building Inspector.
+When in doubt, confirm with the local building department before starting work.